-Video rental stores persisting in the age of Netflix
+Video rental stores in NYC persisting in the age of Netflix - amNewYork

 Aaron Hillis would agree.
 Hillis bought Video Free Brooklyn in 2012, and prides himself on staffing the store with friendly, knowledgeable film buffs.

-“[About] 80-85% of what I have on the shelf is not available streaming,” Hillis said.
+“[About] 80 to 85 percent of what I have on the shelf is not available streaming,” Hillis said.
 “One of the biggest factors is being able to talk to people behind the counter instead of relying on an algorithm to tell you what to watch.
 Especially with couples.”

-Hillis recently closed his Cobble Hill storefront but will reopen this year inside Alamo Drafthouse in Brooklyn.
+Hillis recently closed his Cobble Hill storefront but will reopen this year inside Alamo Drafthouse in downtown Brooklyn.
 The decision to relocate was both a pragmatic and creative one.
 He hopes the partnership will boost business, and help further his goal of maintaining an expansive, curated selection of quality films.

 “Our movies never expire.
 That’s the big point,” Hillis said.
 “I’m not thinking about what’s going to be on Netflix or Hulu.
 If it’s good, if it’s a piece of the canon, it belongs on the shelf.”

 There’s no consensus regarding the future of the video rental business.
 The demise of once-massive chains like Blockbuster Video doesn’t instill much confidence.
 However, New York City’s mom-and-pop holdouts might have found a niche and a model that works.
 Some experts are actually bullish about the direction these stores are headed.
-Andrew Mandell, managing partner at Ripco Real Estate Corp. and chair of the Real Estate Board of New York, has worked in city real estate for 25 years and sees no end in sight for business owners like Hillis, Palermo and Salen.
+Andrew Mandell, managing partner at Ripco Real Estate Corp. and chair of the retail committee of the Real Estate Board of New York, has worked in city real estate for 25 years and sees no end in sight for business owners like Hillis, Palermo and Salen.

 “When you factor in the population of this city and the level of sophistication, people will always have that need to go to a vintage product or store,” Mandell said.
 “With my years in the retail real estate business, I can tell you confidently they’ll be operating in this city forever.”

-Note: Correction: An earlier version of this article incorrectly stated Andrew Mandell’s role on the Real Estate Board of New York.
-He chairs the retail committee.